Myrmex/overview/cadmus/dev/deploy/hosting.md

 The settings here are used to fill some placeholders in the body of the messages being built.
 The provided values are mock values.
 Feel free to change these settings as you prefer, or just leave them as they are if you are not going to use email.

 - `Mailer`: this object is used to configure an SMTP service to be consumed by the API service, when managing users.
 For instance, a user might want to recover his/her password, which here requires an email message to reset the forgotten password and setup a new one.
-Anyway, this is not a requirement, especially if you just manage a few users managed by an admin.
-The object is like this for a standard SMTP server:
+Anyway, this is not a requirement, especially if you just manage a few users; so you can just disable this service altogether.
+The configuration object is like this for a standard SMTP server:

 ```json
 "Mailer": {